-- D. Individuals who are treated with Medications for Addiction Treatment (MAT) such as methadone, buprenorphine, naltrexone, and other addiction medications, are welcome and admitted to services and are not required to discontinue or taper use as a condition of admission, unless this is determined to be clinically advisable by a clinician practicing within their scope of practice.
-All patients with an opioid, alcohol, stimulant, cannabis, tobacco, and/or sedative use disorder are educated about MAT, medications for withdrawal management, and related medication services so they understand the appropriate medication treatment options and are supported in referral and receipt when desired or needed. - E. Patients who are currently prescribed controlled substance medications, such as benzodiazepines, opioids not FDA-approved for opioid use disorder, and psychostimulants are welcome and admitted to services.
+- B. Individuals who are treated with Medications for Addiction Treatment (MAT) (e.g., methadone, buprenorphine, naltrexone, and other addiction medications) are welcome and admitted to services and are not required to discontinue or taper use as a condition of admission, unless this is determined to be clinically advisable by a clinician practicing within their scope of practice.
+All patients with an opioid, alcohol, stimulant, cannabis, tobacco, and/or sedative use disorder are educated about MAT, medications for withdrawal management, and related medication services so they understand the appropriate medication treatment options and are supported in referral and receipt when desired or needed. - C. Patients who are currently prescribed controlled substance medications, such as benzodiazepines, opioids not FDA-approved for opioid use disorder, and psychostimulants are welcome and admitted to services.
 Admission is not contingent upon the patient tapering down on and/or discontinuing currently prescribed controlled substance medications.
-Following admission, patients are provided an individualized assessment of the risks and benefits of their current medication treatments, which should inform the plan of care that addresses whether the patient should consider adjustments in their medication regimen, and patients are provided (directly or through referral) with medication services to support appropriate medication adjustments. - F. Individuals with medical conditions are welcome and admitted to services if they are functionally able to participate in SUD services.
-The treatment team will work with the patient's physical health provider(s) (which may be provided directly or through referral to local hospitals, urgent care centers, or community health centers) to support addressing the patient's medical conditions as necessary. - G. Individuals who are eligible for but not enrolled in Medi-Cal, or who need benefits transferred from another County, including all individuals without documentation who are now eligible for Medi-Cal (ages 26 through 49 effective January 1, 2024). - 1.
-Individuals are not denied admission because their Medi-Cal benefits is not yet active in Los Angeles County. - 2.
-Reimbursable care coordination services are used to support patients in the Medi-Cal enrollment, transfer, and reenrollment process.
+Following admission, patients are provided an individualized assessment of the risks and benefits of their current medication treatments, which should inform the plan of care that addresses whether the patient should consider adjustments in their medication regimen, and patients are provided (directly or through referral) with medication services to support appropriate medication adjustments. - D. Individuals with medical conditions are welcome and admitted to services if they are functionally able to participate in SUD services.
+The treatment team will work with the patient's physical health provider(s) (which may be provided directly or through referral to local hospitals, urgent care centers, or community health centers) to support addressing the patient's medical conditions as necessary. - E. Individuals who are eligible for but not enrolled in Medi-Cal, or who need benefits transferred from another County, including all individuals without